KSP-CKAN/.github/CONTRIBUTING.md

 * Add a folder for your own language, for example: `GUI/Localization/it-IT` for Italian.

-* Copy these `.resx` files to your language folder and rename them according to your language, ending with `.it-IT.resx` for Italian:
+* Copy these `.resx` files to your language folder and rename them according to your language, for example: ending with `.it-IT.resx` for Italian:

+  - GUI/Main/Main.resx
   - GUI/Controls/EditModSearchDetails.resx
   - GUI/Controls/EditModpack.resx
   - GUI/Controls/AllModVersions.resx